TomPace101/nanopore_diffusion/notes.md

 Run the doctests in modules (filepath and debug), and run the tutorial.
 Also, the doctests themselves in debug are broken now.
 Use ellipses even more.

-_TODO_ locators.UpdateFolderStructure
-see TODO item in the code.
-Currently, it doesn't handle new file types properly.

 _TODO_ can jsconschema give less verbose errors?
 Or just generally more helpful ones?
 Maybe we do need to wrap those errors somehow.